-The latest data from the communications services company YouMail shows nationwide robocall data from October 2020, and the statistics are pretty astounding.
-YouMail says there was an average of 5.7 million robocalls placed every hour in October.
+The latest data from the communications services company YouMail shows there was an average of 6.1 million robocalls placed every hour in April 2021.
 And, on average, every American with a phone got 13 robocalls during the month.

-The new data also shows the cities and area codes that endured the most robocalls in October.
+The new data also shows the cities and area codes that endured the most robocalls during that time period.
 They include some of the largest metropolitan areas in the United States.
 Do you live in one of them?
 Let’s look at the 10 locations most affected:

-Robocallers Targeted These Cities The Most in October
+Robocallers Targeted These Cities the Most in April 2021

 Robocalls aren’t just an annoying waste of time.
-They could end up costing you because plenty of those calls are out-and-out scams (40% of them according to YouMail) trying to separate you from your money.
+They could end up costing you because plenty of those calls are out-and-out scams trying to separate you from your money.

 Money expert Clark Howard has a strategy to prevent getting scammed.